VKCOM/devicehub/README.md

   - Supports a wide range of versions from 2.3.3 (SDK level 10) to 14 (SDK level 34).
   - Compatibility with Wear 5.1 and Fire OS, CyanogenMod, and other Android-based distributions.
   - **No Root Required**: All functionalities work without the need for root access.
+- **iOS**:
+  - Supports physicals devices and simulators.
+  - Compatibility with iOS, iPad OS, TV OS.
+  - **No jailbreak Required**: All functionalities work without the need for jailbreak access.

 ### Remote Control and Screen View
 - **Remote Control**: Seamlessly control any device from your browser.